wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 | **Allowed values** | yes/no                                |
 +--------------------+---------------------------------------+

 **entries**

-Specifies the maximum number of registry entries to be monitored.
+Specifies the maximum number of registry entries to monitor.

 +--------------------+------------------------------------------+
 | **Default value**  | 100000                                   |